May 12, 2018

 “It’s okay, I’ll just blame the black kid this time.”

 And the Chinese kid is in charge of doing the laundry.
+Of course.

 Fed up with the Dutch kid’s uselessness, the Russian kid attempts to kill him by putting him through the laundry ringer.